 Theses assessmensts, for students studying GCSE English Language and GCSE Maths (Year 11 plus those in Years 12-14 doing resits), will take place on 30th and 31st March, and from 21st to 23rd April.

 The timetable for these assessments is available by clicking the following link:

 Summer 2020 Certificates

 Replacement examination certificates typically cost upwards of £40 per certificate.
-Therefore, postal delivery will be using the Royal Mail Signed For (Recorded Delivery) service which has adequate insurance cover in the event of loss or damage.
+Therefore, postal delivery uses the Royal Mail Signed For (Recorded Delivery) service which has adequate insurance cover in the event of loss or damage.
 There is a single fixed fee of £10 to use this method of delivery and the fee needs to be paid by direct bank transfer to the Altwood School account since student Scopay accounts will typically no longer be active.

 Certificates are important legal documents which are required for CVs, job applications and to verify the Statement of Results which was issued on results day.
 Please ensure that they are kept securely as the school does not keep a copy, and if you lose or never collect them you will need to liaise directly with the relevant examination board(s) and pay for their replacements.
 Uncollected certificates will be held in school for a period of one year until the student arranges postage or collection, after which time we may destroy them.

 Uncollected examination certificates from summer 2019 and earlier seasons are still available from the School Office.
 For further information, please click this link: Summer 2019 Certificate Collection Form

 GCSE Reforms – Change from Grade A*– G to 1 – 9

 Please see below the attached information papers from the Association of School and College Leaders explaining the GCSE reformed specifications which took place in 2018 and information on the outcomes graded using the new 9-1 grading system.